DNnate/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

 - **EF**: The exposure factor is the percentage of the facility that risk managers expect will be damaged if a risk materializes.
 It is calculated by dividing the amount of damage by the asset value.
   - EF is the percentage of an asset's value that is expected to be lost if a specific threat event occurs.
-  - Formula: EF = (Loss due to the threat event / Total asset value) * 100
+  - Formula🔥: EF = (Loss due to the threat event ➗ Total asset value) ✖️ 100
   - Example: If a fire destroys 40% of a building's value, the EF is 40%.

 - **ARO**: The annualized rate of occurrence is the number of times that risk analysts expect a risk to happen in any given year.
-The annualized loss expectancy (ALE) represents the amount of money a business expects to lose to a given risk each year.
   - ARO is the expected frequency with which a specific threat will occur within a year.
   - ARO can be a whole number or a fraction, representing the number of occurrences per year.
+  - Formula🔥: ARO = Number of occurence ➗ Number of Years
-  - Example: If historical data suggests that a power outage happens twice a year, the ARO is 2.
-If a flood is expected to occur once every 10 years, the ARO is 0.1.
+  - Example: 🔥If historical data suggests that a power outage happens twice a year, the ARO is 2. 🔥If a flood is expected to occur once every 10 years, the ARO is 0.1.
   - A 📝countermeasure primary affects the annualized rate of occurrence (ARO), because the countermeasure is designed to prevent (or mitigate or reduce) the occurrence of the risk, thus reducing its frequency per year.

 - **SLE**: The single loss expectancy (SLE) is the product of the asset value (AV) and the exposure factor (EF).
   - SLE is the monetary loss expected from a single occurrence of a threat event.
-  - Formula: SLE = Asset Value (AV) * Exposure Factor (EF)
+  - Formula🔥: SLE = Asset Value (AV) ✖️ Exposure Factor (EF)
   - Example: If the asset value of a server is $10,000 and the EF for a fire is 40%, the SLE is $10,000 * 0.40 = $4,000.

-- **ALE**: The annualized loss expectancy is calculated by multiplying the single loss expectancy (SLE) by the annualized rate of occurrence (ARO).
+- **ALE**: The annualized loss expectancy (ALE) represents the amount of money a business expects to lose to a given risk each year.
+The annualized loss expectancy is calculated by multiplying the single loss expectancy (SLE) by the annualized rate of occurrence (ARO).
   - ALE is the expected monetary loss for an asset due to a specific threat over a one-year period.
-  - Formula: ALE = Single Loss Expectancy (SLE) * Annualized Rate of Occurrence (ARO)
+  - Formula🔥: ALE = Single Loss Expectancy (SLE) ✖️ Annualized Rate of Occurrence (ARO)
   - Example: If the SLE for a fire affecting a server is $4,000 and the ARO is 0.1, the ALE is $4,000 * 0.1 = $400.

 - **Cost/Benefit Equation for Safeguards**: Anything that removes a vulnerability or protects against one or more specific threats is considered a safeguard or a countermeasure.
-  -Formula: ALE before safeguard – ALE after implementing the safeguard – annual cost of safeguard [(ALE1 – ALE2) – ACS].
+  -Formula🔥: ALE before safeguard – ALE after implementing the safeguard – annual cost of safeguard [(ALE1 – ALE2) – ACS].

 - **Example Calculation**
   - Identify Asset Value (AV): Let's say the value of a database server is $50,000.